gsbdarc/rcpedia/docs/_user_guide/best_practices_optimization.md

 ml show knitro
 ```

-which displayes useful details about `PATH` modifications when the module is loaded:
+which displays useful details about `PATH` modifications when the module is loaded:

 ```{ .yaml .no-copy title="Terminal Output" }
 ---------------------------------------------------------------------------------------------------------------------